SeisComP3/seiscomp3/doc/base/glossary.rst

       magnitudes around 7 because the maximum amplitudes of larger earthquakes occur at longer periods than the bandpass of 0.1 s and 3 s for the magnitude calculation.

-      In SeisComP3 a modified local magnitude Mlv is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.
+      In SeisComP3 a modified local magnitude :term:`MLv <magnitude, local vertical (MLv)>` is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.

       The amplitude unit in SeisComP3 is **millimeter** (mm).

+      Read the :ref:`technical documentation <global_ml>` for the configuration.

+   magnitude, local vertical (MLv)
+     The :term:`ML <magnitude, local (ML)>` magnitude with amplitudes measured on the vertical component instead of the horizontals.

+     The amplitude unit in SeisComP3 is **millimeter** (mm).

+     Read the :ref:`technical documentation <global_mlv>` for the configuration.

+   magnitude, local horizontal (MLh)
+      The local magnitude measured on the horizontal components with a modified calibration functions as compared to :term:`ML <magnitude, local (ML)>`.

+      The amplitude unit in SeisComP3 is **millimeter** (mm).

+      Read the :ref:`technical documentation <global_mlh>` for the configuration.

+   magnitude, local GNS/GEONET (MLr)
+      Local magnitude calculated from MLv amplitudes based on GNS/GEONET specifications for New Zealand.

+      Read the :ref:`technical documentation <global_mlr>` for the configuration.

+   magnitude, Nuttli (MN)
+      Canadian Nuttli magnitude.

+      The amplitude unit in SeisComP3 is **meter/second** (m/s).

+      Read the :ref:`technical documentation <global_mn>` for the configuration.

    magnitude, body-wave (mb)
       Magnitude developed for teleseismic body waves. mb is defined on the amplitude of the first few cycles of the P-wave,